GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/validate-backend-service-protocol-configuration.md

 ### Uncertain Reason

-The load balancer uses {serving_protocol} for traffic but {hc_protocol} for health checks.
-If not intended, this protocol mismatch can lead to incorrect health assessments, causing traffic to be sent to failing backends or unnecessary failovers.
+The load balancer uses {serving_protocol} for traffic but {hc_protocol} for health checks on backend service {bs_resource}.
+If not intended, this protocol mismatch can lead to incorrect health assessments, potentially causing traffic to be sent to failing backends or triggering unnecessary failovers.

-**Important:** Health checks using {hc_protocol} might be passing while the application serving {serving_protocol} traffic is failing, because the success criteria for the two protocols can be different.
+**Important:** Health checks using {hc_protocol} might be passing while the application serving {serving_protocol} traffic is failing because the success criteria for the two protocols can differ.
 More details on the health check success criteria can be found in [docs](https://cloud.google.com/load-balancing/docs/health-check-concepts#criteria-protocol-http).